martinbremm/tweetastrophy/README.md

 # About the project
 Tweetastrophy is a project which classifies tweets whether they imply a disaster or not.
 If it implies a disaster, the web-app shows the location that disaster occures.

-- Data is gained from Kaggle competition "Natural Language Processing with Disaster Tweets".
+- Dataset is gained from Kaggle competition "Natural Language Processing with Disaster Tweets".

 ### Validity of the project
 We had an idea to train both DL and ML models, at the end we reached almost the same validation around %80.
 We decided to go on with the ML model since it is lighter than DL model to implement and also there is no risk for overfitting.